-Top Hill Stations in Kerala That Everyone Should Visit | IndusGo
+Top 5 Hill Stations in Kerala That Everyone Should Visit | IndusGo

-Ponmudi is another popular hill station that you can go to.
+Ponmudi is one of the unexplored hill station in Kerala.
 There are trekking facilities available in this area.
-If you are well versed with trekking techniques, you can give it a try on the hills of Ponmudi.
+If you are well versed in trekking techniques, you can try it on the hills of Ponmudi.
 This hills station is at a distance of around 1.5 hours from Trivandrum.
-Being a hill station it will also offer you one of the most beautiful waterfalls of Kerala and that is Meenmutty Waterfalls.
-This place has a few sanctuaries, deer parks and safaris which will be highly enjoyed by the children.You can also go to Kallar river from this Meenmutty waterfalls.
+Being a hill station, it will offer you one of the most beautiful waterfalls of Kerala, Meenmutty Waterfalls.
+This place has a few sanctuaries, deer parks and safaris which the children will highly enjoy.You can also go to Kallar river from this Meenmutty waterfalls.
 Across this river are the Thenmala Sanctuary and the Thenmala dam.
-If you can wrap the tour until Meenmutty falls a little before lunch, then you can keep the post-lunch period for the trekking and tree climbing in Thenmala Sanctuary.
-There are some amusements for kids as well with a few parks and rides, which you can avail if you have children in your group.
+If you can wrap the tour until Meenmutty falls a little before lunch,you can keep the post-lunch period for the trekking and tree climbing in Thenmala Sanctuary.
+There are some amusements for kids with a few parks and rides, which you can avail of if you have children in your group.

 Also Read: Kochi to Munnar Two Days Weekend Trip Ideas